Jerzy Józef Henryk Potocki: Early life

 His parents were Roman Potocki, Third Ordynat of Łańcut, and Elżbieta Matylda Radziwiłł.
 His elder brother was Count Alfred Antoni Potocki.

 His paternal grandparents were Count Alfred Józef Potocki, the Minister-President of Austria, and Princess Maria Klementyna Sanguszko.
 He was also a great-great-grandson of Jan Potocki.
 His maternal grandparents were Prince Antoni Wilhelm Radziwiłł and Marie de Castellane (the daughter of French aristocrats Henri de Castellane and Pauline de Talleyrand-Périgord).
 His paternal uncle, Count Józef Mikołaj Potocki, married his maternal aunt, Princess Helena Augusta Radziwiłł.

 Career

 On 8 January 1919 he joined the Polish Army after the dissolution of the Austro-Hungarian Empire and Army, was assigned to the General Staff and appointed military attaché in Budapest.

 Since 1933 in the diplomatic service, he was appointed ambassador to Italy but refused to take the commission in protest against the Four-Power Pact.
 From 1933 to 1936 he was ambassador in Ankara and from 1936 to 1940 in Washington.

 Personal life

-On 28 June 1931, he married Peruvian born Susanita Yturregui (b.
+On 28 June 1931, he married Peruvian born Susanita de Iturregui y Orbegoso (b.
 1899) in Paris.
 Together, they were the parents of: